Plumsail/forms-docs/SharePoint/javascript/containers.rst

-.. title:: Managing containers with JS in Plumsail Forms for SharePoint
+.. title:: Managing containers with JavaScript

 .. meta::
-   :description: Containers' JavaScript API with properties and methods
+   :description: Containers' JavaScript API with properties and methods in Plumsail Forms for SharePoint

 Managing containers with JavaScript in Plumsail Forms for SharePoint
 ============================================================================